 Direct financing agreements with the KU Endowment Association

 The KU Endowment Association has established a Real Estate Investment Program in which it makes available up to $20 million in aggregate for direct financing agreements.

 Capital lease purchase agreements

 Capital lease purchase agreements may be used to strategically purchase capital construction or moveable equipment.
-Capital lease agreements have an impact University financial position and will be reviewed by the Capital Financing Committee prior to execution.
+Capital lease agreements have an impact on the University's financial position and will be reviewed by the Capital Financing Committee prior to execution.

 Direct financing agreements with non-KU entities

 Direct financing agreements may be used to strategically purchase capital construction or moveable equipment.
-Direct financing agreements have an impact University financial position and will be reviewed by the Capital Financing Committee prior to execution.
+Direct financing agreements have an impact on the University's financial position and will be reviewed by the Capital Financing Committee prior to execution.